ERIE COUNTY

 Sandusky This railroad had a freight station near the on King Street north of Madison Street.
 It sat across diagonally southwest and across the street from the Stang Brewery.

 Sandusky The LS&MS had a freight station at 423 Water Street just east of the intersection with Hancock Street.
 It was on the north side of the street across from the John Dorn Wine Company.
-There were also two freight stations (inbound and outbound) at the intersection of Central Ave. and North Depot Street.
+This freight station was built in 1888.
+There were also two freight stations (inbound and outbound) at the intersection of Central Avenue and North Depot Street.
+These two frieght houses were built in 1871.
 Another freight station was just northeast of the intersection of Lawrence & Water Streets adjacent to the Woolsey Wheel Company warehouse.

 Sandusky

 The original Mad River station was built in 1838 and was Ohio's first railroad station.
 Some people claim that the Fedderson Building is the original Mad River station, however this does not seem to be the case as the Fedderson Building is of much newer vintage.
-The photograph linked to the left was taken after the building housed the office for the Gilcher & Schuck Lumber Company.
+The photograph linked to the left was taken after the building was sold by the railroad and then housed the office for the Gilcher & Schuck Lumber Company.

 Sandusky